Code-Institute-Submissions/aimansae-p2-trivia-quiz_SeptResub/README.md

 	clickedAnswer = clickedAnswer.textContent;
 }

+## Unfixed Bug
+- Sometimes, when a user inserts a wrong input, tries to insert the right one the form seems not to recognise the correct format, unless you refresh the page.
+This bug is encountered only a very few times.
+Therefore not yet unbugged.

 ### Upcoming Features
-Due to all the dificulties faces in future I plan to implement additional features for a better user experience.
+Due to all the dificulties faced, in future I plan to implement additional features for a better user experience.

+- The username is asked already via the form so in future this will be used to welcome the user throughout the game. (i.e: Welcome{user_name} to Trivia QUiz!)
 - A score function will be added to keep track of the user's score and this will be shown at the end of the game
 - A 15 seconds timer per question will be added to keep the excitement and challenge
 - An option to share the scores and results will be implemented so that the player can share his results with anyone
+- Improve and guarantee a faster navigation through the pages

 ### Validator Testing